billwuqin/list-pagination-markdown/draft-ietf-netconf-list-pagination.md

    Description

-      The "sublist-limit" parameter limits the number of entries returned for descendent lists and leaf-lists.
+      The "sublist-limit" parameter limits the number of entries returned for descendant lists and leaf-lists.

-      Any descendent list or leaf-list limited by the "sublist-limit" parameter includes, somewhere in its encoding, a metadata value
+      Any descendant list or leaf-list limited by the "sublist-limit" parameter includes, somewhere in its encoding, a metadata value
       {{!RFC7952}} called "remaining", a positive integer indicating the number of elements that were not included by the "sublist-limit"